Automate your workflow with Nanonets

 While this method is simple and doesn't require special tools, it has a few drawbacks.
 Misaligned page numbers could lead to wrong pages being extracted.
 Bulk processing may be complicated because you must manually enter each page number.

 There's no option to rearrange the pages post-extraction.
-And the output remains a PDF — you cannot choose a different output format.
+The output remains a PDF, so you cannot choose a different output format.

 Note: This method will not work if the PDF is password-protected or printing is disabled.